Germany's balanced budget not at risk due to refugees, says Weidmann

-BERLIN (Reuters) - Germany can handle the costs of the refugee crisis without risking its balanced budget, while the wider automotive sector appears unscathed by the emissions scandal embroiling Volkswagen (VOWG_p.DE), the head of the Bundesbank said on Sunday.
+BERLIN, Nov 8 (Reuters) - Germany can handle the costs of the refugee crisis without risking its balanced budget, the chief of Germany’s Bundesbank Jens Weidmann said on Sunday.

-Jens Weidmann was upbeat about the prospects for Germany’s economy despite a slowdown in China and other emerging markets and the possible repercussions from the Volkswagen scandal.

-“Germany is in a good position.
-We have a really strong upturn and high levels of employment, even if the growth rate may have weakened somewhat in the second half,” Weidmann said in an interview with the Tagesspiegel newspaper.

 Last week, Finance Minister Wolfgang Schaeuble said Germany would balance the budget again in 2015, but was more cautious for next year, pointing to “high uncertainties” about how many refugees would continue to come to Germany.